aptspider/Apex-Racing-403/README.md

 We need to convince the server that our external request originated from the internal management network (127.0.0.1).

-Use a Proxy Tool (e.g., Burp Suite Repeater) or a Header Editor (e.g., ModHeader).
+Use a Proxy Tool (e.g., Burp Suite Repeater) .

 Intercept or modify the GET request to /admin.